Completion of EU accession to the European Convention on Human Rights

 The European Parliament resolution of 12 February 2019 on the implementation of the Charter of Fundamental Rights of the European Union in the EU institutional framework (2017/2089(INI)) reiterates the importance of the EU acceding to the ECHR.

 On 31 October 2019, the then President and the then First Vice-President of the European Commission co-signed a letter to the Secretary General of the Council of Europe in which they declared that the EU was ready to resume negotiations.
 The Council of Europe and the EU have been working on the preparations for the continuation and finalisation of the negotiations.
 An informal virtual meeting was held on 22 June 2020, and negotiations formally continued in Strasbourg from 29 September to 2 October 2020.
 On 29 September, the Secretary General of the Council of Europe, Marija Pejčinović Burić, and the EU Commission’s Vice President for Values and Transparency, Věra Jourová, gave a joint statement to send a strong signal about the commitment of the two organisations and their member states to the fundamental rights that they cherish.
-The 13rd negotiation meeting took place on 10-13 May 2022.
-During the meeting, the Group held an exchange of views with representatives of civil society on the issues and proposals currently under discussion.
-The Group will hold its next meeting on 5-8 July 2022.
+The CDDH ad hoc negotiation group (“46+1”) on EU accession to the European Convention on Human Rights held its 18th meeting on 14 -17 March 2023 and will resume its discussion at its next meeting.

 The 12 October Council conclusions on the application of the EU Charter of Fundamental Rights in 2016 state that the Council remains committed to the EU accession to ECHR and invited the Commission to swiftly complete its analysis of the legal issues raised by the European Court of Justice.
 In the 12 October 2018 Council conclusions on the application of the EU Charter of Fundamental Rights in 2017 the Council reiterated its commitment to the EU accession to the ECHR and again invited the Commission to swiftly complete its analysis of legal issues raised by the European Court of Justice.
 On 7 October 2019, after it received a written contribution from the Commission which addresses all the objections raised by the ECJ, the Council reaffirmed its commitment to the accession and agreed to supplementary negotiating directives.
 On 15 January 2020, the Ministers' Deputies approved the continuation of the ad hoc terms of reference of the Steering Committee for Human Rights (CDDH) to finalise as a matter of priority, in co-operation with the representatives of the European Union, in an ad hoc group 47+1 and on the basis of the work already conducted, the legal instruments setting out the modalities of accession of the European Union to the European Convention on Human Rights (ETS No. 5), including its participation in the Convention system and, in this context, to examine any related issue.